cosmos/security/SECURITY.md

-When reporting, **do not publicize the issue** (e.g., no public GitHub issues or social posts) until we have addressed it and granted permission to disclose.\
+When reporting, **do not publicize the issue** (e.g., no public GitHub issues or social posts) until we have addressed it and granted permission to disclose.
 We may coordinate with you on a public disclosure timeline.

-By reporting to us, you agree to **participate in coordinated vulnerability disclosure** --- allowing us time to develop and distribute a fix before details are made public.
+By reporting to us, you agree to **participate in coordinated vulnerability disclosure**, allowing us time to develop and distribute a fix before details are made public.

 ------------------------------------------------------------------------